Snowman (Sia song): Reception

 Slant Magazine described the song as a "clever ode to fleeting romance".
 Slate named it the best song on Everyday Is Christmas, noting it "[takes] something we associate with winter and [applies] it to a universal theme."
-In 2020, Brandon Funston of The Athletic listed "Snowman" as the 85th best Christmas song of all-time.
-Billboard, in 2022, described the song as a "modern seasonal classic".

 NME commented that the TikTok remix version of the song "opts for a breezier tempo than the original, with Sia changing the song’s key midway through for extra effect."

+The song has also been included in lists of the best Christmas songs of all-time published by The Athletic, Esquire, Cosmopolitan, and was described by Billboard in 2022 as a "modern seasonal classic".

 Commercial performance

 Upon its initial release in 2017, "Snowman" debuted and peaked at number 3 on the Billboard Holiday Digital Songs Sales chart dated 2 December 2017.
-Following its rise in popularity in 2020, the track reached the top 50 in Australia, Canada, France and Germany, among others, and peaked at number 25 on the Billboard Global 200.
+Since its rise in popularity in 2020, the track has reached the top 10 various markets, including Germany, Switzerland, the Netherlands, and Sweden.
+It also reached the top 20 in Australia and Canada, among others, and peaked at number 15 on the Billboard Global 200 in 2023.
 In 2021, it reached number 1 on the Finnish Singles Chart, becoming Sia's first chart-topping hit in the country.
-In the same year, it topped the Norwegian Singles Chart for two weeks and returned to number 1 for four additional weeks in 2022.
+In the same year, it topped the Norwegian Singles Chart for two weeks and returned to number 1 in 2022 and 2023.
+"Snowman" entered the Billboard Hot 100 singles chart for the first time on the week ending in January 4, 2025 at number 43, over seven years after its first entry on a Billboard chart.

 As of December 2022, "Snowman" was one of the 10 most-streamed Christmas songs of all-time on streaming platform Spotify.